WohimLee/DeepLearning-Tutorial/3.CNN/3.1.Conv2d/convolution.md

 In cases where padding is not sufficient to prevent the filter from extending beyond the boundaries of the input tensor, cropping may be used to remove the outer rows and/or columns of the input tensor.
 Cropping involves removing a specified number of rows and/or columns from the edges of the input tensor to ensure that the filter remains fully overlaid with the input tensor at each position

+>padding after a BN layer

+The reason why some people set padding after a BatchNorm layer using BatchNorm statistics instead of setting padding while operating a Conv layer or an AvgPool layer is to avoid information loss.

+When padding is applied to a Conv layer or an AvgPool layer, the padded values are typically set to zero.
+This can cause information loss because the mean and variance of the input data may change due to the zero-padding.
+When the input data distribution changes, the statistics of the BatchNorm layer can become inaccurate and lead to degraded performance.

+To avoid this issue, some people choose to apply padding after the BatchNorm layer using the statistics computed during training.
+By doing so, the padding values are added to the input data after normalization, and the BatchNorm statistics are preserved.
+This can help to maintain the accuracy of the BatchNorm layer and improve the overall performance of the model.

+However, it is worth noting that this approach may not always be necessary or beneficial for all models and tasks.
+It is important to carefully consider the specific requirements of each model and experiment to determine the most appropriate approach for applying padding and BatchNorm layers.

 ## Stride

 >卷积后的 $W、H$